Dannymx/beers-demo/README.md

 ### Frontend
 - `npm install` module dependencies.
 - Create a `.env.local` file.
 You can use the `.env.example.local` provided.
+- Use `npm run dev` to start the frontend.

 That's all you need to get the project up and running.